Cocktails & Clues

 All of this for $35 per person!
 Reservations are limited to 50 people and tickets sold out the last two years.
-Registration will begin on Tuesday, August 20 and can be made at the circulation desk with cash, check or credit card, or by calling the library at 828-859-9535.
+Registration has begun!
+Stop by the circulation desk with cash, check or credit card, or call the library at 828-859-9535.
 We ask that all registration fees please be paid prior to the event this year.

 Come with an appetite and thinking caps, and maybe a costume, and join the fun Friday night, October 4th, 4:30 – 9:00 pm… in the library… with a dagger…!